 Your bank account will be better than ever

 But when your entire life revolves around drinking and you jump at every opportunity to get drunk, the costs add up.

-What’s worse is that even though you’re drinking lot, you never understand why you’re always broke.
+What’s worse is that even though you’re drinking a lot, you never understand why you’re always broke.

 You buy cheaper food, cancel subscriptions, save every penny you have, but you still end every month anxiously awaiting your paycheck.

 Have you ever heard of Parkinson’s Law?
 It states that the amount of work required to complete a task expands to fill the time available.